liviucotfas/ase-windows-applications-programming/05 - WinForms.md

 We want to create a numeric only TextBox that can be used to build a simple calculator application, such as the one bellow.
 ![Text Box Example](docs/5/text-box.png)

-> :octocat: Sample code available at <http://online.ase.ro> – “KeyEvents” Sample
+> :octocat: Sample code available – Check the “KeyEvents” Sample

 1. Create a new project with the name “KeyEventsNumericTextBox”
 2. Add a TextBox and name it “tbNumericTextBox”